teamputtygen/hn-docs/docs/introduction.rst

 Our solution includes the following main components:

-- Authentication (KeyCloak): federates external identity providers, allowing users to use their “home” credentials to access the hybrid cloud platform
+- Authentication (KeyCloak): federates external identity providers, allowing users to use their “home” credentials to access the platform
 - Orchestration (Nuvla): allows users to manage the full lifecycle of cloud applications with a high degree of automation
 - Data Management (Onedata + GlusterFS/S3): allows users to access and